-"On the night following his death, his body was laid out in his studio which adjoined mine.
-I told the attendants that there would be no necessity for watchers-to secure well the windows and doors and I would do whatever was necessary, being so near by.
+"On the night following his death, his body laid out in his studio which adjoined mine.
+I told the attendants that there would be no necessity for watchers -- to secure well the windows and doors and I would do whatever was necessary, being so near by.
 I was always a great hand for sitting up late at night and so was the bishop.
-It was his custom to come to my room at any and all hours for consultation or to get me to do some writing for him, at which times he would knock and walk in without waiting to be bidden.
+It was his custom' to come to my room at any and all hours for consultation or to get me to do some writing for him, at which times he would knock walk in without waiting to be bidden.
 On the night in question I had retired late, but not to sleep.
-I had not been long in bed when a knock came at the door communicating between mine and that of the dead.
-I knew there was no living soul in that room, and while thinking it might possibly be the matron, the door opened and in walked Bishop with hurried step and came and stood at the foot of my bed, as natural as life, and with anxiety depicted upon his countenance. seemed struggling to speak.
-I could not be lieve my eyes and pinched myself to see if I were awake."
-"Were you frightened ?"
+I had not been long in bed. when a knock came at the door communicating between mine and that of the dead; I knew there was no living soul in that room, and while thinking it might possibly be the matron, the door opened and in walked Bishop with hurried step and came and stood at the foot of my bed, as natural as life, and with anxiety depicted upon his countenance, seemed struggling to speak.
+I could not believe my eyes and pinched myself to see if I were awake."
+"Were you frightened !"
 "No, not a particle.
 I had always had the most intense desire to see a ghost, and in my life time have stayed in many a so-called haunted house for that express purpose, but in vain.
 It certainly is the bishop, thought I, and yet how can it be, for the bishop is dead in the other room.
 As these thoughts flashed through my mind my visitor disappeared.

-"I got out of bed, rubbed my eyes, pinched myself and did everything I could to assure myself that I was in my senses.
-I went to the washstand and bathed my face and hands in water and said, surely I am awake.
+"I got out of bed, rubbed my eyes, pinched myself and did everything I could to assure myself that I was in mosenses.
+I went to the washstand and bathed my face and hands in water and said, 'surely I am awake.'
 I got back into bed and had no more than done so when the door again opened and Bishop Sentered the room and advanced to the foot of my bed as before, and again seemed to make an effort to speak.
-I knew then that I was awake and in my right mind, for the dampness was still upon my face from the water I had used a moment before in bathing."
+I knew then that I was awake and in my right mind, for the dampness was still upon my face from the water l had used a moment before in bathing."
 "Why didn't you speak to him?"
-"Because I knew the bishop lay dead in the next room and I knew that the personage before me could not be he."
+"Because I kngw. the bishop lay dead in the next room and I knew that the personage before me could not ever, that a few months afterward he received a letter from some one unknown to himself saying that he (the correspondent), was a meflum for communications between the Spiritworld and this, and that a spirit calling himself G. M. 8 --- had come to him request?

-"Who was it then?"
-"This question brought an answer so mixed that I concluded I would change the subject and spare embarrassment.
-He told me, however, that a few months afterward he received a letter from some one unknown to himself saying that he (the correspondent), was a medium for communications between the Spirit. world and this, and that a spirit calling himself G. M. 8 --- had come to him requesting an interview with M. R.
+"Who was it then?" \ "This question brought an answer so mixed that I concluded I would change the subject and spare embarrassment.
+He told me, howing an interview with M. R -...
 "Did you go for one?"
-"No, I answered, saying that I knew G. M. S.- very well, and would be willing to receive any communi-cation from him.
-You see, being a clergyman I would have been criticised severely had I been discovered consulting with a spiritual medinm,"
+"No, I answered, saying that I knew G. M. S -- very well, and would be willing to receive any communication from him: You see, being a clergy man I would have been criticised severely had I been discovered consulting with a spirit ual medium."

-Mr. R--- has related to me many strang incidents in his experience, but the above comes the nearest home.
-Yours very truly,
+Mr. R ---- has related to me many strange Incidents in his experience, but the above comes the neafest home.
+Yours very truly, R. A. REYD.